webrecorder/browsertrix/frontend/docs/docs/user-guide/org-settings.md

 ## General

-### Name and URL
+### Name, URL, and other basic information

+Your org name appears throughout the web application and in email notifications.
 Choose a display name for your org that's unique and memorable, like the name of your company, organization, or personal project.
-This name will be visible in the org's [public profile](#profile), if that page is enabled.

 The org URL is where you and other org members will go to view the dashboard, configure org settings, and manage all other org-related activities.
-Changing this URL will also update the URL of your org's public profile, if enabled.
+If your org has a [public collections gallery](#public-collections-gallery) enabled, changing this will also update the URL to the gallery.

-Org name and URLs are unique to each Browsertrix instance (for example, on `app.browsertrix.com`) and you may be prompted to change the org name or URL identifier if either are already in use by another org.
+Org name and URLs are unique to each Browsertrix instance (for example, on `app.browsertrix.com`) and you may be prompted to change the org name or URL if either are already in use by another org.

+??? info "What information will be visible to the public?"
+    All org information is private until you make the org visible.
+Once your org is made visible to the public, the org name, description, and website will appear on the org's public gallery page.
+You can preview how information appears to the public by clicking **View as public**.

-### Profile
+### Public Collections Gallery

-Enable and configure a public profile page for your org.
-Once enabled, anyone on the internet with a link to your org's profile page will be able to view public information like the org name, description, and public collections.
+Enable a homepage for your public collections to easily share all public collections in your org.
+Once enabled, anyone on the internet with a link to your org's public collections gallery will be able to browse public collections and view general information like the org name, description, and website.

 ## Billing